Game-of-whales/GOW-SDK-ANDROID/README.md

 ### Converting
 ### Step 14

-``Converting`` method should be called when you buy or get some in-game objects, coins, currency, etc.
+If you are going to use [AI offers](https://www.gameofwhales.com/documentation/ai-offers) functionality you need to send to **Game of Whales** information about players' game activity by using ``Converting`` method. ``Converting`` method should be called to show what exactly the player spent and what he got instead of spent resources.
+[Read more...](https://www.gameofwhales.com/documentation/ai-offers#aiData)

 For example:
 Someone bought one _bike_1_ for _1000_ coins and _50_ gas.
 You should call the following method for this purchase: